Aantrreksh/sql-query/hive_metastore.md

 {: #hive_metastore}
 {: beta}

 {{site.data.keyword.sqlquery_full}} provides an external Hive metastore (HMS) service.
-Hive metastore provides an Apache Thrift interface to store metadata, such as tables or views in an underlaying Relational Database Management System (RDBMS).
+Hive metastore has an Apache Thrift interface to store metadata, such as tables or views in an underlaying Relational Database Management System (RDBMS).
 Each instance has its own database named *default* that cannot be changed.
 The Hive metastore can be used either within {{site.data.keyword.sqlquery_short}} by the internal Spark, for example by the creation of tables or views.
 Or, it can be used by external Spark or Hive clients that support Apache Thrift.